FastNFT/FNFT/README.md

 Please read the file [Getting-Started.md](Getting-Started.md).

+The direct-Cayley `FES8_PADE` discretization is included as a continuous-spectrum reference implementation.
+Its global power-basis polynomials can become ill-conditioned on fine grids, as discussed in the cited arXiv preprint.
+Discrete-spectrum requests are therefore rejected; the Chebyshev representation described in the preprint is intended to provide the practical high-grid formulation in a separate contribution.

 ## Community Guidelines

 Please use the [issue tracker](https://github.com/FastNFT/FNFT/issues) to report any problems with the software.
 If you want to contribute to the development of FNFT, please [email](mailto:s.wahls##at##tudelft.nl) Sander Wahls.